 c) Automating Direct Messages gets in the way of possible clients and customers getting your business attention.
 Sorting through the “trash” could mean you miss a real contact.
 If you are managing one account then you may not feel as irked as I about the misuse of this Twitter feature.

 I may soon start my own online campaign.
 Hope you join me! #STOPDM

 3. Stop not following accounts back!
 Growing your account on Twitter should be a weekly goal, and one that you should have included in your Twitter marketing plan.
 Unless you are Justin Beiber, Nike or Coke, you need to not only actively search new accounts to follow, but also follow back accounts that follow you.
 If you are too selective, and pick and choose who to follow back, you could be missing out on some possible social tweeps who are more than willing to share your content.

 a) Unless you are a rock star you should typically (I discuss exceptions to this below) follow back every account that follows you.
-I don’t care what country they’re from.
-I don’t care if they have very few followers and I don’t even care if they are an “egg head” account.
-If you sell a service or product in your local area, you may be missing out on not following accounts without profile pictures.
-While some of these accounts can be spam, which you can unfollow at a later date, I have found that many of these are actual citizens.
+I don’t care if they are an egg head account.
+If you sell a product or service in your local area, you may be missing out on not following accounts without profile pictures.
+While some of these accounts could be spam, which you can unfollow at a later date, i have found that many of these are actual citizens.
 Individuals who are using Twitter but don’t want their face spread about.

 b) I am a true believer in keeping your account numbers closely balanced.
 This means that you are following the same number of accounts that are following you.
 If you are being followed by more accounts then you are following, it gives me the clear message that “I may not be good enough for you or your business to acknowledge or care about.”
 It shouts at me “Well, they’re not very social!”.
 In many cases I will not take the time to follow you or share your content.